 The Fund seeks to reflect the performance of Bitcoin less operating expenses.
 Available to both accredited U.S. investors as well as qualified offshore investors.

 - Direct exposure to bitcoin, the largest and most liquid cryptocurrency.

-- Secure* and simplified approach that alleviates the operational burden of direct bitcoin ownership.
+- Simplified approach that alleviates the operational burden of direct bitcoin

 Inception: April 2021

 Performance Fee / Redemption Fee: None